Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/01. Bower, Bootstrap, jQuery/README.md

 1. Add a [bootstrap navbar](http://getbootstrap.com/components/#navbar) to your `main` layout.
 1. Use bootstrap's 12-column grid (optionally watch [this video explanation](https://www.youtube.com/watch?v=g3j7eRunzv4))).
 Add a `.container` class below the navbar.
+1. Embed a responsive image into your grid.
+1. Embed a responsive youtube video into your grid.

 #### posts-index